dmil/dataviz-with-llms-d3/README.md

 NICAR 2024 | AI 303: Visualizing data with large language models

-For instructions and resources see https://data4news.com
+##  For workshop instructions visit https://data4news.com

 ## Usage

 Click the button below to open this repository in GitHub Codespaces.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/github/docs)

-- You can fill `index.html`, `style.css`, and `script.js` with the code ChatGPT gives you.
+Hit the "Go Live" button on the bottom right side of the window to see your webpage in action.
+You should be able to modify the webpage and see it in the window that just opened.
+You can fill `index.html`, `style.css`, and `script.js` with the code ChatGPT gives once you enter your starter prompt.

-- Hit the "Go Live" button on the bottom right side of the window to see your webpage in action.
+## Notes to ourselves - remove before teaching👇

 ## [Slides](https://docs.google.com/presentation/d/1f3INfweSXUMEqRyKGkDSPE4a2WGoIPda_Hz_yckvQDk/edit#slide=id.p)
 ## Initial Prompt